PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/2-Point in Time Recovery/README.md

-# Lab 2 - Point In Time Recovery - Using SQL Server 2022's T-SQL Snapshot Backup feature
+# Lab 2 - Point In Time Recovery - Using SQL Server 2022's T-SQL Snapshot Backup

 # Scenario
 In this lab you will learn how to perform a point-in-time restore using SQL Server 2022's T-SQL Snapshot Backup feature, leveraging a FlashArray snapshot as the base and restoring a log backup.